1stdibs.Com (NASDAQ:DIBS) Receives New Coverage from Analysts at JMP Securities

-Investment analysts at JMP Securities assumed coverage on shares of 1stdibs.Com (NASDAQ:DIBS – Get Rating) in a research note issued on Wednesday, The Fly reports.
+Investment analysts at JMP Securities started coverage on shares of 1stdibs.Com (NASDAQ:DIBS – Get Rating) in a research report issued to clients and investors on Wednesday, FinViz reports.
 The firm set a “market perform” rating on the stock.

-Several other brokerages have also recently weighed in on DIBS.
-Raymond James cut 1stdibs.Com from an “outperform” rating to a “market perform” rating in a report on Wednesday, March 2nd.
-Barclays dropped their target price on 1stdibs.Com from $21.00 to $10.00 in a report on Thursday, May 12th.
-Finally, Zacks Investment Research upgraded 1stdibs.Com from a “sell” rating to a “hold” rating in a report on Monday.
-Five analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
-According to MarketBeat, the company has a consensus rating of “Hold” and an average price target of $19.00.
+Other analysts have also issued reports about the company.
+Zacks Investment Research raised 1stdibs.Com from a “sell” rating to a “hold” rating in a report on Monday.
+Barclays reduced their price objective on 1stdibs.Com from $21.00 to $10.00 in a research note on Thursday, May 12th.
+Finally, Raymond James lowered 1stdibs.Com from an “outperform” rating to a “market perform” rating in a research note on Wednesday, March 2nd.
+Five investment analysts have rated the stock with a hold rating and two have given a buy rating to the company.
+According to data from MarketBeat.com, the company currently has an average rating of “Hold” and a consensus target price of $16.75.

 1stdibs.Com, Inc operates an online marketplace for vintage, antique, and contemporary furniture, home décor, jewelry, watches, art, and fashion products worldwide.
 The company offers online marketplace that enables commerce between sellers and buyers; and Design Manager, an online platform that provides software solution to interior designers.